 Public transport to the city

-The most wallet friendly method to get out from the airport is public transport.
-BKK – “Centre of Budapest Transport” operates an information desk at the Liszt Ferenc airport, where not only can we acquire timetables, we can buy tickets and passes as well.
+The most wallet-friendly method to get out of the airport is public transport.
+BKK operates an information desk at the Liszt Ferenc Airport, where not only can we acquire timetables, we can also buy tickets and passes as well.

-It operates from 5am until 1.20am departing every 10-20 minutes.
+It operates during weekdays from 5 am until 1.20 am departing every 10 minutes, and on Sunday morning between 7:55 am and 19:25 pm also departing every ten minutes.
 Budapest-passes are not valid for this bus, you need to get a separate ticket to use it, which currently costs 900Ft.

 Timetable of Bus 100E